MIDFIELDR/midfieldr/docs/reference/study_programs.md

 - `cip6`:

-  Character, 6-digit CIP code of program in which a student is enrolled in a term.
+  Character.
+The 6-digit CIP code of the program in which a student is enrolled in a term.

 - `program`: